Loading...

 CDR CPEU Requirement

-75 CPEUs per 5-year CDR recertification cycle (if holding CDR credential)
+75 CPEUs per 5-year recertification cycle as required by CDR for RD/RDN credential holders.

 Dietitians must maintain both state and national (CDR) credentials.
 CDR requires 75 CPEUs per 5-year recertification cycle.
 State CE requirements are separate and may differ from CDR requirements.